me-and/nixcfg/README.md

 circumstances by mentioning them in the relevant `default.nix` files.

-Files in this directory should be ones that, at least in principle, could be taken upstream: where they define configuration, rather than merely defining and implementing configuration _options_, that should be because they're defining sensible defaults that others might use.
+Files in this directory should be ones that, at least in principle, could be taken upstream or used by other people (although there's no requirement that they not have dependencies on other parts of this repository, so someone else actually taking them may need to also take several other parts of the repository).
+In particular, where they define configuration, rather than merely defining and implementing configuration _options_, that should be because they're defining sensible defaults that others might use.
 Configuration that's likely to be specific to me should go in either `configuration.nix`, `home.nix` or